 Bodymind Integration can be defined from several angles (By Dirk Marivoet)

 Download the PDF Philosophical Backgrounds of Bodymind Integration

 - As an existential approach, it deals with whatever aspect of a given individual — body symptoms, sensations, feelings, images, thoughts, subtle energy, spirituality — is most accessible in this moment as a way of making contact.

-- As a Body Psychotherapeutic approach, a Counselling approach, a Self Development approach it is a powerful way of making a profound and authentic contact with the Self in order to restore and promote energy balance and equilibrium.
+it is a powerful way of making a profound and authentic contact with the Self in order to restore and promote energy balance and equilibrium.
 The therapeutic alliance in Bodymind Integration is the powerful joining of forces which energizes and supports the long, difficult, and frequently painful work of life changing healing & transformation.
 The conception of the practitioner here is not of a disinterested observer-technician but of a fully alive human companion for the client.

 - Bodymind Integration is a resource-oriented approach.
 It emphasises helping clients establish connection to the parts of self that are already organised, coherent and functional with interest, curiosity and exploration.
 It tries to work inwards from that point to the more defended, disorganized, ignored, dysfunctional or excluded aspects of a person’s being, without however making these elements the primary focus of therapy or becoming a regressive model.

 - Bodymind Integration treats embodiment as an intrinsic and important feature of human existence.
 It re-associates the spirit with the body in order to more deeply appreciate life; It helps dissociated parts of our spirit that have been fragmented from our body back into our body, re-united, re-associated.